Pawsey-Internships/pawsey-interns-resources/README.md

 If Filezilla is not installed on your local machine, you can download the application from the [Filezilla website](https://filezilla-project.org/index.php)
 Additional file transfer methods, and additional information to the introduced methods can be found in the [Pawsey Filetransfer documentation](https://support.pawsey.org.au/documentation/display/US/Transferring+Files)

+<a name="parallel-programming"></a>
+### Parallel Programming

+<a name="introduction-to-parallel-programming"></a>
+#### Introduction to Parallel Programming

+<a name="parallel-programming-with-python-and-mpi"></a>
+#### Parallel Programming with Python and MPI
+To use a Message Passing Interface with Python, the mpi4py library is used.
+MPI is a way to program on distributed memory devices.
+Every parallel process is working in its own memory space, and overhead occurs when processes communicate with each other.
+A demonstration of using MPI in Python and on how to design parallelism to incur minimised communication overhead is demonstrated in our [tutorial](https://youtu.be/90ZgZf7qWE8) using the example of Conway's Game of Life.
+The material used in the tutorial can be found in our [GitHub Repository](https://github.com/Pawsey-Internships/mpi_and_python)

+<a name="parallel-programming-with-python-using-the-multiprocessing-library"></a>
+#### Parallel Programming with Python using the multiprocessing library
+The use of the [multiprocessing library](https://docs.python.org/3/library/multiprocessing.html) offers an efficient approach to parallelise python code by side-stepping the Global Interpreter Lock (GLI).

+<a name="package-management"></a>
+### Package Management

 <a name="using-containers-on-a-pawsey-system"></a>
 #### Using containers on a Pawsey system
 An efficient way to use software and libraries that are not available on Pawsey system, is to use a container.
 In this [tutorial](https://youtu.be/gxe2ER5mDm0), you find step-by-step instructions on how to built containers using [sylabs](https://sylabs.io/) and [singularity](https://support.pawsey.org.au/documentation/display/US/Singularity+modules+on+Pawsey+systems) on Topaz.